 The officially scheduled advising/registration period allows continuing students first choice of courses and assists the Institute with enrollment planning.
-All matriculated students, including those on Thesis Continuation, must register during the time allotted for this purpose in November for the Spring semester and in April for the Summer and Fall semesters.
+All matriculated students, including those on Thesis Continuation, must register during the time allotted for this purpose in April for the Summer, Fall and Spring semesters.
 Continuing students who do not register during the scheduled registration period will be assessed a late registration fee.